clear and concise

 The concept is simple, yet profound: In the presence of light, sin becomes distasteful to us.

 Our motivations change with less self-effort.
-In the light, WE WANT TO DO GOOD!
-Choices becomes clearer and decision-making becomes better.
+In the light, WE WANT TO DO GOOD.
+Choices become clearer and decisions are better.
 Impulses, addictions and lethargy that once gripped us move out when the Holy Spirit moves in.

 Frequently, we don’t want so much light, because it exposes too much, so our human nature prompts us to close the door a bit.
 It’s not that we shut out the Holy Spirit completely; we just give him less access.